-The melting efficiency of fiber laser welding reaches the maximum when the welding speed is about 10m/min, while the melting efficiency of CO2 laser welding reaches the maximum when the welding speed is about 4m/min.
+The melting efficiency of fiber laser welding reaches its maximum when the welding speed is about 10m/min, while the melting efficiency of CO2 laser welding reaches its maximum when the welding speed is about 4m/min.

 The variation of melting efficiency with welding speed is related to the energy coupling behavior in laser welding.